AlaskaAirlines/auro-button/README.md

 Beyond that breakpoint `<auro-button>` will assume the width of the content or a min-width of `8.75rem`, which ever is greater.

 If the desired appearance of the `<auro-button>` is to be placed in the reverse direction of natural content, then the attributes of `responsive` and `reverse` are needed on the `<auro-button>` element.

-## Multi button support

-When the UI requires the use of multiple buttons within the same space, with the use of the [Auro Web Core Style Sheets](https://alaskaairlines.github.io/WebCoreStyleSheets/#utility-auro-css-#{$scope}.auro_containedButtons), and the `auro_containedButtons`.
 <!-- AURO-GENERATED-CONTENT:END -->

 ## Use Cases